zen3ger/conrod-guessing_game/README.md

 If you run your game at this point, you should be able to play!
 You can guess a number and the logic will determine whether you either higher, lower or correct.

-However, we need to implement the logic for starting a new game, as well as let our user determine the number range for generating a new random number:
+However, we need to implement the logic for notifying the user that their guess was correct, allow them to play a new game, as well as let our user determine the number range for generating a new random number.

 #### More UI